malhotrariya/Text-Based-Memory-Game/README.md

 # Text-Based-Memory-Game
+Memory is a classic matching game played with a deck of paired cards.
+At the beginning of the game, all cards are placed face-down on the table.
+With each turn, the player has the opportunity to flip over two face-down cards.
+If the cards match, they remain face-up, revealing their contents.
+However, if the cards do not match, the player must flip them face-down again, obscuring their identities.
+The objective of the game is to successfully match all the cards, flipping them face-up, while aiming to accomplish this task in as few turns as possible.

-This assignment contains code for implementing a text-based game of Memory.
-Each problem corresponds to a specific aspect of the game's functionality
+**This assignment contains code for implementing a text-based game of Memory.
+Each problem corresponds to a specific aspect of the game's functionality**

 ## Lists and Randomization
 To create the initial board of cards based on a list of words, incorporating concepts of lists and random shuffling